miasmos/node-gimx/README.md

 #Methods
 Press(button, pressure)
 string button - a valid button
-number pressure - a number from 0 to 1 representing how far down the button is pushed
+optional number pressure - a number from 0 to 1 representing how far down the button is pushed.
+Defaults to 1.
 *A press call automatically releases all other buttons.
 This is a feature of gimx.

 Release(button)